HeCodes2Much/Cozy-People-Creator/README.md

 ### Additional Notes

 - Make sure that all file paths within `Generator.html` correctly point to where your sprite images are located.
+- As the user currently you will need to slice the sprites up yourself as i am not able to share them I will ask Shubibubi to offer the sliced ones on there page.

 By following these steps, you should be able to successfully use `serve.py` along with `Generator.html` to create and manage your sprites from the Cozy People Asset Pack.
 If you have any questions or run into issues, feel free to ask!